VishnuDeshmukh21/OpeninApp-Assessment/README.md

 2. OAuth 2.0 Best Practices: Implement refresh token rotation: Enhance security by periodically obtaining new refresh tokens.
 3. Modularization: Break down large functions: Improve readability and maintainability.
 4. Filtering Options: Filter emails based on criteria: Target responses more effectively.
-5. Whenever we add a new feature, we'll have to make sure it has strong error handling built in.
-This means the code will be able to catch problems and explain them clearly.

 -----------------------------------------------------------------------------------------------------------------
 # 6 steps to get started